Johan de Witt: Leading statesman

+In the period following the Treaty of Westminster, the Republic grew in wealth and influence under De Witt's leadership.
+In the years that followed, he consistently pursued the commercial interests of his country.
+In 1658/59 he sent large naval forces to the Baltic Sea to support Denmark against Sweden in the Second Northern War and to ensure free passage for Dutch merchant ships through the Øresund.
+De Witt created a strong Dutch States Navy, appointing one of his political allies, Lieutenant Admiral Van Wassenaer Obdam, as supreme commander of the Confederate fleet.
+In these turbulent times of the first governorless period, his trusted councilman, Coenraad van Beuningen, had been a great support to him.
+One of his brothers-in-law, Jean Deutz, was a trusted advisor on economic matters and financed the wars of the republic under his brother-in-law De Witt.

+Despite all these quick political successes, De Witt always presented himself to the outside world as a humble civil servant who walked the streets of The Hague without an escort and with only one servant.
+According to the English ambassador Sir William Temple, he was outwardly "indistinguishable from the common man".
+He himself always emphasized that he had "no decisive vote, authority or power" in the Assembly of States of Holland.
+But the French ambassador reported to Paris that power in the Netherlands rested with "Monsieur de Witt".

 In 1657, De Witt and De Graeff mediated the "Treaty of Raalte", in which William III passed the stadholdership of Overijssel.

-On 25 September 1660, the States of Holland under the prime movers of De Witt, De Graeff, his younger brother Andries de Graeff, along with Gillis Valckenier, resolved to take charge of William's education to ensure he would acquire the skills to serve in a future — although undetermined — state function.
-Influenced by the values of the Roman republic, de Witt did his utmost anyway to prevent any member of the House of Orange from gaining power, convincing many provinces to abolish the stadtholderate entirely.
+On 25 September 1660, the States of Holland under the prime movers of De Witt, De Graeff, his younger brother Andries de Graeff, along with Gillis Valckenier, resolved to take charge of William's education to ensure he would acquire the skills to serve in a future – although undetermined – state function.
+Influenced by the values of the Roman republic, De Witt did his utmost anyway to prevent any member of the House of Orange from gaining power, convincing many provinces to abolish the stadtholderate entirely.
 He bolstered his policy by publicly endorsing the theory of republicanism.
 He allegedly contributed personally to the Interest of Holland, a radical republican textbook published in 1662, by his supporter Pieter de la Court.

-In the period following the Treaty of Westminster, the Republic grew in wealth and influence under De Witt's leadership.
-He created a strong navy, appointing one of his political allies, Lieutenant Admiral Jacob van Wassenaer Obdam, as supreme commander of the confederate fleet.
+As a result, De Witt attracted the hatred of all supporters of the Oranges, who were mainly found among the common people.